moopenmogov/documents/README.md

 ## Summary

 This is a working prototype of a contract authoring system with bidirectional sync between the web viewer and the Word add‑in.
 It supports end‑to‑end redlining workflows (check‑out/check‑in, finalize/unfinalize), approvals, templates, compile, notifications, and a vendor handoff.
 It does everything except make coffee; that’s in the 2031 roadmap.
+And of course, beware the fake doors and easter eggs.

 ### Key capabilities (the greatest hits tour)
 - **Bidirectional sync**: file alignment in a Word-native environment syncs with a web experience